Sunday, August 09, 2009

 So it was that when Sky and Telescope time drew nigh, young Rod invariably stationed himself in Mama’s living room (despite her hard looks) to keep a weather eye on the mailbox through the picture window.
 “Here comes Mr. Postman!
 He’s stopping…there’s something big going in the mailbox!
 Yay!”
 Out the front door at a run.
 That "something big," if’n I was lucky, would turn out to be a manila envelope.

 In those days of yore, you see, Sky and Telescope was not only presented in a larger (if thinner) format, 8.5 x 11.5, it was mailed in an envelope emblazoned with that wonderful postmark, “Cambridge, Massachusetts.”
 When Rod scored like he did on the afternoon in question, the rest of his day was set.
 If the sky happened to be clear, so was his night.
-Even if there wasn't a good article about observing (with Scotty's, Walter Scott Houston’s, column in every issue, there usually was), just getting the magazine impelled me to heights of enthusiasm, and the Palomar Junior was set up in the backyard by sundown if there appeared to be the slightest chance for clear weather.
+Even if there wasn't a good article about observing (with Scotty's, Walter Scott Houston’s, column in every issue, there usually was), just getting the magazine impelled me to heights of enthusiasm, and the Palomar Junior was set up in the backyard by sundown if there appeared to be the slightest chance for clear skies.

-Sky AND Telescope.
+Sky AND Telescope. |

 Right on page 285 (the magazine used volume page numbering back then) in the prestigious front was an article in what, it appeared, would be a series.
 An article aimed right at us amateurs, John Mallas and Everid Kreimer’s “A Messier Album.”
 Mr. Mallas handled the writing chores, and Mr. Kreimer did the photography.
 What would this series be about?
 Paragraph two made that plain, “We will present a photograph, often a drawing, a finder chart, and a description of the visual appearance of each Messier object, from all-new observations.”